yuansfer/yuansfer-mobile-sdk-ios/README.md

 	<string>com.venmo.touch.v2</string>
 </array>
 ```
-7、If you need to support Braintree’s Apple Pay, Card Pay, PayPal, Venmo and other payment methods, please add the corresponding library to the Podfile first.
+7、If you need to support Apple Pay, Card Pay, PayPal, Venmo and other payment methods, please add the corresponding library to the Podfile first.
 Braintree is necessary, and the others are optional.
 You can add them according to your needs.
 ```
 # Podfile
   # With ui, card payment is included by default, other apple pay, paypal, venmo need to add the following optional libraries